inrhythm/java-api-test/README.md

 5. The program must pass the pre-written JUnit test which can be run using "mvn test".

 ## Requirements
--Use Java 1.6/1.7/1.8+
+- Use Java 1.6/1.7/1.8+
--All dependencies should be publicly available or properly included with the project and referenced within the POM -Be creative, have fun and may the force be with you
+- All dependencies should be publicly available or properly included with the project and referenced within the POM
+- Be creative, have fun and may the force be with you